CMakePP/CMakePPLang/paper/paper.md

 maintainable and testable way.
-The complexity of builds will also increase as we move toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other accelerator hardware.
+The complexity of builds will also increase as we move toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other specialized hardware.
 Object- oriented programming excels at managing and maintaining large, complex code bases, and there is an increasing need for this in the CMake language.